rmsk2/rustpwman/README.md

 is used if you right click on the title bar of the `pancurses` window.

 When using the `crossterm` backend `rustpwman` is started in the same window in which the command was issued and where the font rendering by `pancurses` is at times a bit blurry it is absolutely clear when using `crossterm`.
 On top of that `crossterm` is the default backend of cursive.
-Beginning with version 2.6.4 I have thereofre decided to build the Windows version against the `crossterm` backend.
+Beginning with version 2.6.4 I have therefore decided to build also the Windows version against the `crossterm` backend.
 I have tested this on Windows 11 using the Windows terminal and it works well.
 You can uncomment the relevant lines in `Cargo.toml` if you want to keep the `pancurses` backend.